 Automatic Transmission Pressure Test

-Before diagnosing and troubleshooting a transmission, the vehicle's engine must be operating correctly.
+The vehicle's engine must operate correctly before diagnosing and troubleshooting a transmission.
 If the line pressure is low at idle, the pump or pressure relief valve is most likely the problem.
 Check to see if line pressure increases when idling up the engine.
 Electronically controlled transmissions incorporate an electronic pressure control solenoid to control line pressure.
 The EPC solenoid can be monitored with a scan tool and tested with a multimeter.

 Use two 400 psi gauges to test a hydraulic clutch or servo circuit.
 Connect one to line pressure and the other to the holding device's circuit and monitor both circuits simultaneously.
 A pressure difference beyond specifications, usually 8-15 psi, indicates a hydraulic leak.
 Check the manufacturer's specifications before proceeding.